Definitions of some terms and phrases of use in the RAC industry.

 A chemical substance used in a mechanical refrigeration system to absorb heat in an evaporator by change of state from a liquid to a gas, and to release that heat in a condenser as the substance returns from its gaseous state back to its liquid state.

 Refrigeration may be defined as lowering the temperature of an enclosed space by removing heat from that space and transferring it elsewhere.
-Typically removing heat from an enclosed and thermally insulated space, such as a coldroom or freezer room, along with heat from items placed in that space, to ambient air.
+Typically removing heat from an enclosed and thermally insulated space, such as a coldroom or freezer room, along with heat from items placed in that space, to ambient air, or, in the case of a constituent part of a Combined Heat and Power system, ultimately to a transporting liquid medium such as Glycol/Water mixture.

 In coldstore (coldroom) design the sum of structural, product (typically food product) and miscellaneous heat loads such as from personnel, lighting and machinery etc., are known as the Primary Refrigeration Load.